Laboratoire-de-Chemoinformatique/Synto/docs/installation.rst

 Installation
 ===========================

-The GSLRetro tool can be used in two scenarios:
+The Synto tool can be used in two scenarios:

     * retrosynthesis planning for the set of target molecules using pre-trained policy and value networks.